Paperchain/papergres/README.md

 # Papergres

 Papergres is an ultra lightweight micro-ORM written in golang for the postgres database server.
 The library provides easy ways to execute queries, insert data and sql logging.

 This is a wrapper around the general purpose extensions library [sqlx](https://github.com/jmoiron/sqlx) by [jmoiron](https://github.com/jmoiron).
 The core postgres driver used is [pq](https://github.com/lib/pq).

-Papergres is used at [Paperchain](https://paperchain.io), built and maintained by [rahul rumalla](https://github.com/rahulrumalla).
-Special thanks to [Weston Dorsey](https://github.com/wdorsey), for sparking up the project.
+Papergres is used at [Paperchain](https://paperchain.io), built and maintained by the team.

 [![GoDoc](https://godoc.org/github.com/paperchain/papergres?status.svg)](https://godoc.org/github.com/paperchain/papergres)
 [![Build Status](https://travis-ci.org/Paperchain/papergres.svg?branch=master)](https://travis-ci.org/Paperchain/papergres)